SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ```

 Add the *GraphConsumer* client-side web part, configure the *Client Mode* and search for users.
 The first request you will make, you will see a pop-up window popping out and then disappearing.
-That's the logon window used by ADAL JS, which is internally used by the SharePoint Framework to retrieve the Access Token from AAD using and OAuth implicit flow.
+That's the logon window used by ADAL JS, which is internally used by the SharePoint Framework to retrieve the Access Token from Azure AD using and OAuth implicit flow.

 ![The UI of the sample application](../images/use-aad-tutorial-video.gif)

 And that's it!
-Enjoy this capability building real-life enterprise-level solutions that levarage AAD-secured REST API.
+Enjoy this capability building real-life enterprise-level solutions that leverage Azure AD-secured REST API.

 <a name="SeeAlso"></a>